 In some ad managers, there is an opportunity to create a carousel for tweets and cards.

 Select the Tweets you want to zero in on in your campaign.
 Choosing 4 to 5 is a good start.
 Include strong call-to-actions, like “sign up” or “start today.”
 Avoid #hashtags or @mentions in your copy so that your audience does not click away from your ad.

 The platform has some specifications for creatives.
 Take for example, tweet copy should be not more than 280 characters (note: each link used reduces character count by 24 characters, leaving 256 characters for Tweet copy.)
 Max time of promoted video is 2 minutes and 20 seconds.

 To reach audiences, you can use targeting features: OS versions, platforms, languages, device model, carriers, locations.

 You can create a tailored audience or download your own.
-The Audience manager is a tool in your Twitter Ads account for you to review and manage your audiences.
 You can create a tailored audience or download your own one.

 Tailored audiences target your existing users and customers to create highly relevant remarketing campaigns.
 There are three types of tailored audiences: